scrampin/CV/README.md

 **Work in progress** (both CV and me)

-- Maths and Philosophy graduate
-- Runner
-- Charity person

-Independent tech projects at work, and website for bakery startup Key player in exciting and fast-growing stage of Giving What We Can: global community-based charit
+I am a technology consultant turned programmer at Makers Academy.
+After studying Maths and Philosophy I led a website redesign of a global charity, and subsequrntly planned and delivered tech projects in the treasury departments of major commodity traders.

+I have taken a leading role in the development of a website for a fast-growing bakery startup, and enjoy taking on new tech projects that will stretch me and help other people.
+When I worked as head of publicity and press, the website redesign I led involved the unification of many disparate teams and skills, and ultimately led to a growth rate of 20% in online signups.

-Looking for role as developer in small-to medium sized org in London.
+ I am looking for role as developer in small-to medium sized org in London.

 ## Skills